mehcoder42/Rock-Paper-Scissors-Easy/README.md

 # Rock-Paper-Scissors

-## First Version of the Rock Paper Scissors Game
+## Version 1.0
+The Console Version